RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 .. figure:: Figures/partitionA.png
    :align: center

-   Finding the Split Point for 54
+   Figure 13: Finding the Split Point for 54

 We begin by incrementing ``leftmark`` until we locate a value that is greater than the pivot value.
 We then decrement ``rightmark`` until we